Chuvash nationalism: Autonomy

 Since 1918, Chuvash nationalist leaders began to lean towards the idea of a Chuvash administrative unit and labor commune.
 The Chuvash Autonomous Region became the Chuvash ASSR.

 There was a network of national educational institutions in Bashkiria, Tatarstan, Simbirsk, Samara, and other provinces.
 Chuvash newspapers were published in Samara and Kazan, and the Chuvash-language Voice of Workers newspaper was published in Moscow.
 Chuvash national administrative-territorial units were formed in Bashkiria, Simbirsk province, Tatar ASSR, Saratov Governorate, Kazakhstan, and Siberia.
 During the 1920s, there was Chuvash representation in the Central Party and Soviet bodies and institutions.

 The abandonment of the New Economic Policy and Joseph Stalin's rise to power were accompanied by the reduction of democratic processes, and the prevailing trend since the early 1930s was towards unification; nationalism was discouraged.
 The network of Chuvash representation in Moscow was liquidated, and publication of the Chuvash newspaper Kommunar was suspended.
-Official documents omitted mentioning Chuvash living living outside the ASSR, and the merger of nationalities into one "Soviet people" was proclaimed during the mid-1960s.
+Official documents omitted mentioning Chuvash living outside the ASSR, and the merger of nationalities into one "Soviet people" was proclaimed during the mid-1960s.